krithikajain/EduFeedback-Microservices-Deployment/README.md

   - SSH into the rancher instance and run the command provided by Rancher to join the Kubernetes cluster.

 - *Deploy the Application:*
-  - In the Rancher UI, navigate to the rancher cluster and click "Workloads" in the top menu.
+  - In the Rancher UI, navigate to the Rancher cluster and click "Workloads" in the top menu.
   - Click "Deploy" and enter a name for the workload.
   - Select the namespace, and specify the number of replicas as 3 to ensure at least three pods are running all the time.
   - Create the deployment for node port and load balancer.